 Reoccurring total coliform presence in samples taken on the system have resulted in a need for temporary consumption level chlorine to be added to the distribution system, in addition to the non-rated ultraviolet disinfection in place.
 These treatment methods do provide some level of protection against microorganisms; however, they do not meet the Provincial treatment requirements for surface water sources.
-As such, the system was been placed on a Boil Water Notice in October 2018.
-On May 29, 2024 the system was downgraded to a Water Quality Advisory as the new Water Treatment Facility undergoes commissioning.
+As such, the system has been placed on a Boil Water Notice until such time that water treatment is upgraded.
 The system includes a 60,000 gallon capacity storage reservoir.